 Initial sign up for a BlueJeans meeting hosting account

 A Self-Service BlueJeans Collaboration account will be automatically created and populated when you first login to the Georgia Tech BlueJeans site at https://gatech.bluejeans.com with your SSO credentials.
-If you cannot access your BlueJeans account utilizing your Georgia Tech SSO credentials, email support (at) vtc.gatech.edu for assistance.
-Please consult the BlueJeans Support for all other issues or concerns with regards to the delivery of the BlueJeans service.
+If you cannot access your BlueJeans account utilizing your Georgia Tech SSO credentials, open a ticket at services.gatech.edu for assistance.
+Please consult BlueJeans Product Support for all other issues or concerns with regards to the delivery of the BlueJeans service.

 Limited storage capacity for meeting recordings

 Storage for recorded WebEx sessions is currently capped at 500 MB.
 Approximately 2 hours of WebEx recording with video, or 15 hours without video.
 WebEx is not intended for long-term storage of WebEx recordings.
 Please export your recordings for long term archival purposes.

 Meetings can include both Georgia Tech faculty/staff/students and outside entities

 By default anyone with the link (or Meeting number) and password may attend a BlueJeans Meeting.
 As part of the advanced scheduling options, a meeting host can require that attendees register.

 Up to 150 participants can join a BlueJeans Meeting in the GT deployment.

 How many active video cameras or VoIP microphones can there be?

 Each WebEx meeting can have 6 active video cameras.
 Only 7 VOIP microphones can be active.